 Alcohol and drugs alter the reward system in the brain.
-This system controls emotions, decision-making, impulses and pleasure.
+This system controls emotions, decision-making, impulses, and pleasure.
 The damage that drugs cause in the brain begins to heal and repair during recovery.
 Rehab centers use yoga to enhance this natural healing process of the body.

-Research shows that yoga and pilates can increase the levels of gamma-aminobutyric acid (GABA) in the brain.
+Research shows that yoga and pilates therapy can increase the levels of gamma-aminobutyric acid (GABA) in the brain.
 This is a natural tranquilizer that the brain produces to manage anxiety and stress.
 The more GABA that the brain produces, the less anxiety and stress people feel.
 Along with depression, these are common withdrawal symptoms, and studies show that yoga can lessen their effects.

-When individuals are stressed, their blood pressure, body temperature, breathing and heart rate quicken.
+When individuals are stressed, their blood pressure, body temperature, breathing, and heart rate quicken.
 According to research, yoga acts on the response system that causes this reaction.
 It balances and regulates adrenaline and cortisol, which are stress hormones, to reduce the symptoms of stress.
 Yoga can also enlarge the hippocampus and other regions of the brain that control stress.

 Yoga Balances the Body and Mind

 Drug abuse and addiction also cause an imbalance between parts of the brain and the body.
 Yoga can help people in recovery become more in tune with their bodies.
 This helps them learn how to listen to what their bodies need and to regulate their breathing.

 Yoga therapy also teaches those who practice it how to channel their energy inward.
 Individuals in addiction treatment programs can use this to learn how to own their feelings and control them.
 As a result, the practice makes them more confident and self-reliant.
 For example, they may be able to better recognize cravings and manage them so that they don’t fall into relapse.